Conor McMahon, Film Director (centre), with participants from the Fresh Film Festival workshops. Photo: Cian Reinhardt/ilovelimerick.

 Conor went on to direct the tv series ‘Zombie Bashers’, which lasted 6 episodes in total and aired on television in 2010.
 The show was an entry in the RTE Storyland online series scheme and proved successful with horror and comedy fans alike, being voted the eventual winner of the competition.

-His 2012 feature film ‘Stitches’, starred British comedian Ross Noble and won best film at the Midnight Xtreme section of the prestigious Sitges Film Festival.
+His 2012 feature film ‘Stitches’, starred British comedian Ross Noble and won the best film at the Midnight Xtreme section of the prestigious Sitges Film Festival.
 His latest horror film in 2014 ‘From The Dark’ follows the story of a couple on a trip through the Irish countryside who find themselves hunted by a creature who only attacks at night.

-Along with developing his feature films, Conor has worked on numerous seasons of the popular RTE sketch show ‘The Republic of Telly’, writing and directing sketches with acts like The Rubber Bandits, Damo & Ivor and Georgia Salpa.
+Along with developing his feature films, Conor has worked on numerous seasons of the popular RTE sketch show ‘The Republic of Telly’, writing and directing sketches with acts like The Rubber Bandits, Damo & Ivor, and Georgia Salpa.
 Conor also has worked as an editor with the RTE hidden camera show The Fear.

 For more information on Conor McMahon’s upcoming work, click here